lemmy/BlockingQueue/README.md

 --------------------------------------------------------------------------

+### v29 (Starvation): Advanced fairness ruling out starvation entirely.

+Stipulates that `Get` actions (consumers!) will eventually notify *all* waiting producers.
+In other words, given repeated  `Get` actions (we don't care which consumer, thus, existential quantification), all waiting producers will eventually be notified.
+Because  `Get`  actions are not continuously enabled (the buffer might be empty), weak fairness is not strong enough.
+Obviously, no real system scheduler implements such an inefficient "policy".
+This fairness constraint was initially proposed by Leslie Lamport (with the minor typo "in" instead of "notin", which happens to hold for configurations with at most two producers).

 ### v28 (Starvation): Weak fairness defined for Put.

 Defining ```Next``` to be (weakly) [fair](https://pron.github.io/posts/tlaplus_part3#machine-closure-and-fairness) makes only sure that a Next-step is (eventually) taken.
 However, ```Next``` is a disjunct of the ```Put``` and ```Get``` sub-actions and fairness does not distribute.
 Since, we want all producers to eventually take steps, we specify (weak) fairness at the level of the ```Put``` sub-actions.
 Unfortunately, producers can still starve: